GNovakGit/Election_Analysis/README.md

 - Jefferson = 10.5% (38,855)
 - Therefore, Denver County holds the largest percentage of votes for this particular election

+## Summary:
+- This code can be applied to any election.
+Not just congressional elections.
+The variables can be swapped out based on analysis needs for any type of election analysis.

 ### Resources: Data Source used (election_results.csv) Software (Python3 and Visual Studio Code)
 -